RFL League One Promotion Play-off Final

-The League One Play-Off Final is a series of play-off games that determine the one or both of teams who are promoted to the Championship.
-The play-offs have included different number of teams since 2009.
+The League One play-off final was a series of play-off games that determined the one or both of teams who were promoted to the Championship.
+The play-offs included different number of teams between 2009 and 2024.
+The League One play-offs did not take place for the 2025 season, following the confirmation by the Rugby Football League in August 2025 that League One and the Championship would merge in the 2026 season.

 History

 2003: Institution

 A Third Division was reintroduced in 2003 and was branded as National League Two.
 It was decided a play-off system would be introduced in both National Leagues One and Two to decide who would be promoted from their respective leagues.
 A six team play-off was implemented in both divisions.

 2004–2005: Promotion/relegation play-off

 In 2004 promotion and relegation between both National Leagues was restructured.
 Now the team finishing top of the National League Two would be automatically promoted while teams finishing between 2nd and 6th competed in a five team play-off where the team reaching the final would play the team that finished second from bottom in National League One.